jright21/Static-Hosting-using-Terraform/README.md

 - More costly
 - Operational overhead

 Since Our project doesn't require us to build the site.
 The lambda function is underused, which in our case does copy and paste.
-It should be considered when we require more complex computation at build and deployment.
+It should be considered when we require more complex computations for build and deployment.